layer

 The difference between a T-shirt that works for you and one that works against you often comes down to how it’s made.
 Quality construction isn’t just about a shirt lasting longer—it’s about how the fabric drapes, where the seams lie, and how the entire garment holds its shape to create a clean, flattering silhouette.
 A well-made tee provides structure where you need it, helping to skim over your midsection rather than clinging to it.
 Paying attention to these small details can make a huge impact on your comfort and confidence.
 When you find a shirt that’s built right, you’ll feel the difference immediately.

-Check the Shoulder Seams
+Where Should the Shoulder Seams Sit?

 A great fit starts at the shoulders.
 It’s the hanger for the rest of the shirt, and if it’s off, everything else will be too.
 The seam should sit squarely on the edge of your shoulder bone.
 If it’s creeping up your neck, the shirt is too small and will pull across your chest and stomach.
 If it’s drooping down your arm, the shirt is too big and will look sloppy.
 When the shoulder seams are in the right place, the fabric can drape cleanly down your torso.
 This allows the shirt to hang straight, creating a smoother line and preventing it from hugging your belly.